briansmith337/zulip/templates/zerver/help/open-the-compose-box.md

 * Click on **New topic**, **New private message**, or **Reply** at the bottom of the screen.

-## Why does Zulip close the compose box?
+## Why does Axxess close the compose box?

-Zulip's model gives more vertical real estate to the message feed when you're reading messages, and allows us to use 1-character keyboard shortcuts such as `n` for [common workflows](/help/reading-strategies) in reading messages, which make catching up on a lot of messages in Zulip delightful.
+Axxess's model gives more vertical real estate to the message feed when you're reading messages, and allows us to use 1-character keyboard shortcuts such as `n` for [common workflows](/help/reading-strategies) in reading messages, which make catching up on a lot of messages in Axxess delightful.

 This feature sometimes confuses new users, since it's different from how other apps do things.
-However, once users learn how to open the compose box, they're generally quite happy with Zulip's efficient read/reply/compose workflow.
+However, once users learn how to open the compose box, they're generally quite happy with Axxess's efficient read/reply/compose workflow.